Home

 Current availability:

-Avril Lavigne is known mainly (to me, at least) for her irritating worldwide hit, Sk8er Boi (aaargh!), and appears to have two major, multi-million selling albums to her credit.
-She seems to align her self with 'punk', but is reported to have never heard of the Sex Pistols, or heard the Ramones, making her claims more than a little suspect, although, in fairness, she was born in 1984, making it all ancient history to her.
+Avril Lavigne is known mainly (to me, at least) for her irritating worldwide hit, Sk8er Boi (aaargh!) and appears to have two major, multi-million selling albums to her credit.
+She seems to align her self with 'punk', but is reported to have never heard of the Sex Pistols, or heard the Ramones, making her claims more than a little suspect, although, in fairness, she was born in 1984, making it all relatively ancient history to her.
 She's romantically linked to a member of Sum 41, a thoroughly faceless so-called 'punk' outfit, completely interchangeable with Blink 182, or any other current band with a number in their name.
 Above all else, she reminds me of her awful countrywoman Alanis Morissette, although I'm aware that's a lazy comparison.
 Tough.

-Under My Skin is unlikely to appeal to many people over the age of 20, so it was a foregone conclusion I'd hate it.
+Under My Skin is unlikely to appeal to many people over the age of twenty, so it was a foregone conclusion I'd hate it.
 If it had even the tiniest sliver of originality, or just vaguely attempted to sound like nothing else, rather than everything, I might be able to cope with it.
 As it is, it's a thoroughly professional record, with no obvious redeeming features whatsoever, although I don't feel justified in giving it an even lower star rating.
 As for the 'punk' bit, half the tracks are piano ballads; not something I recall hearing from the Ramones or the Pistols.
 Patrick Warren plays Chamberlin on it, but all I can hear is cellos (assuming they're Chamby) on Fall To Pieces and Slipped Away, although some of the album's string parts could possibly be tape-replay, too.

 Official site